 ISSUEMITIGATION(S)

 RPW MY (3) electrical antenna signal was lost intermittently between November 13th and March 15th.
-TNR acquisitions were impacted when measurements were performed on this antenna.
+HFR acquisitions were impacted when measurements were performed on the dipoles V3-V1 and V2-V1.
 Specific entry added for the global attribute CAVEATS and QUALITY_FLAG zVariable set to 1 for impacted records.

 Release notes